sandra-calvo/smarthomes/README.md

 To access the UI go to:
 http://yourAppName.eu-gb.mybluemix.net/ui - UK

-Remember that if you are in US, Germany Sydney the addredd will look slightly different: http://yourAppName.mybluemix.net/ui - US South
+Remember that if you are in US, Germany Sydney the address will look slightly different: http://yourAppName.mybluemix.net/ui - US South

 http://yourAppName.eu-de.mybluemix.net/ui - Germany